 Access to Cancer Services for Rural Colorectal Cancer Medicare Patients: A Multi-State Study

-This study examined a comprehensive database to quantify the distance and access to four types of cancer services in a sample of rural, Medicare-insured, colorectal cancer (CRC) patients of different racial and ethnic groups.
-CRC is the second most common cause of cancer death in the U.S., and disproportionately impacts racial and ethnic minorities.
-Cancer care requires a sophisticated set of surgical and medical resources more common in large urban settings.
+This study examined a comprehensive database to quantify the distance and access to four types of cancer services in a sample of rural, Medicare-insured, colorectal cancer (CRC) patients.
+CRC is the second most common cause of cancer death in the U.S. Cancer care requires a sophisticated set of surgical and medical resources more common in large urban settings.
 Greater proportions of rural cancer patients are diagnosed at later stages than urban patients and are less likely than urban patients to receive state-of-the-art cancer treatments.
 The database links Surveillance Epidemiology and End Results (SEER) cancer registry, Medicare claims, AMA Masterfile, and American Hospital Association data.
-This study will inform future work designed to understand discrepancies in cancer service use by the rural elderly in different racial and ethnic groups.
+This study will inform future work designed to understand discrepancies in cancer service use by the rural elderly.
 A paper will be published in the Journal of Rural Health.

 Publications